alphagov/transactions-explorer/README.markdown

 * Create a new installed application in the [Google APIs console][console], with "Drive API" service enabled, download the `client_secrets.json` file and store it in `data/`
+* Fetch the data through either of the methods below:
   * Run `python fetch_csv.py`.
 This will authenticate against Google in your browser, then download the Transactions Explorer document to `data/services.csv`.
 It can be parametrized with the following arguments:
       * `--client-secrets`: Google API client secrets JSON file (default: `data/client_secrets.json`)
       * `--oauth-tokens`: Google API OAuth tokens file (default: `data/tokens.dat`)
+  * Run `./fetch_data.sh` script.
+It will perform the above task, installing the required dependencies and using the default values.

 [console]: https://code.google.com/apis/console/